Charlotte Mason Homeschooling Method

 The Charlotte Mason Method and the Australian Curriculum have played a big role in the shaping the My Homeschool programs.
 Melding the content and outcomes of these two different philosophies has been a challenge.

-Our Charlotte Mason Australian Curriculum still includes all the hallmarks of a Charlotte Mason education that you would expect.
-However we have also introduced a range of eclectic resources that help us comply with Australian state and territory syllabus requirements.
-Read more on our Australian homeschooling resources and how we schedule.
+Our Charlotte Mason Inspired Curriculum still includes all the hallmarks of a Charlotte Mason education that you would expect.
+However we have also introduced a range of eclectic resources that help us comply with a modern syllabus requirements.
+Read more on our homeschooling resources and how we schedule.

 An atmosphere of learning is encouraged in the home with natural learning opportunities harnessed.
 Delight directed learning is supported with children having the freedom to explore desired areas of interest.